jonathanbell/get-hashtags/README.md

 #television #art #artist #artwork #artistsoninstagram #artoftheday #artsy #arty #kingoftelevision #indiantelevision #televisionproduction #televisions #royaltelevision #televisionespañola
 ```

 You could then use the string above on Instagram!
 It all depends what kind of data (text files) you supply the class though - it's up to you to maintain your own list.
-Support for [HashtagsForLikes](https://www.hashtagsforlikes.co/) may be added in the future but who know about that, really.
+Support for [HashtagsForLikes](https://www.hashtagsforlikes.co/) may be added in the future but who knows about that, really.

 ### What's the "data directory"?